-Female cats who have not been spayed will go into heat in a cyclical fashion.
+Female cats who haven’t been spayed will go into heat in a cyclical fashion.
 Cats in heat can mean a lot of work for an owner, especially if the owner is keeping the cat intact specifically for breeding.
 If your cat is not spayed and she is acting strangely, there is a chance she is in heat.

-A cat is in heat, or enters her estrus cycle, when she is fertile and ready to mate.
-Female cats who are ready to breed and in heat are known as “queens.”
+A cat is in heat, or enters her estrus cycle, when she’s fertile and ready to mate.
+Female cats who are ready to breed and are in heat are known as “queens.”
 Estrus is normally seasonal, as queens go into heat in the spring and in the fall.
 Certain factors like your cat’s age, how many intact male cats are in the area, and your cat’s overall health can also affect when she goes into heat.

 When Do Female Cats Go In Heat?

 Non-spayed female cats can start going into heat, or estrus, as early as four months of age.
 A cat’s first heat usually occurs during puberty, which is between six and ten months for a kitten.

 Estrus lasts approximately four to five days.
-If a female cat does not become pregnant during this time, she will re-enter heat in roughly two to three weeks.
+If a female cat doesn’t become pregnant during this time, she will re-enter heat in roughly two to three weeks.

 How Often Do Cats Go Into Heat?

 Cats are known as induced-ovulators, which means the actual act of mating induces ovulation, or causes the egg to go to the uterus.
 Every time a queen copulates during her heat cycle, an egg is traveling to her uterus to meet the male cat’s sperm.
-This means that one litter can have more than one father!

 What Are The Signs Of A Cat In Heat?